AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 ## Content Package Scanning Optimization {#content-package-scanning-optimization}

 As part of the quality analysis process, Cloud Manager performs analysis of the content packages produced by the Maven build.
-Cloud Manager offers optimizations to accelerate this process, which are effective when certain packaging constraints are observed.
-Most significant is the optimization performed for projects that output a single content package, generally referred to as an "all" package, which contains a number of other content packages produced by the build, which are marked as skipped.
+Cloud Manager offers optimizations to accelerate this process, which is effective when certain packaging constraints are observed.

+The key optimization is for projects outputting a single 'all' package, containing other content packages produced by the build, which are marked as skipped.
 When Cloud Manager detects this scenario, rather than unpack the "all" package, the individual content packages are scanned directly and sorted based on dependencies.
 For example, consider the following build output.

 * `all/myco-all-1.0.0-SNAPSHOT.zip` (content-package)
 * `ui.apps/myco-ui.apps-1.0.0-SNAPSHOT.zip` (skipped-content-package)
 * `ui.content/myco-ui.content-1.0.0-SNAPSHOT.zip` (skipped-content-package)

-If the only items inside `myco-all-1.0.0-SNAPSHOT.zip` are the two skipped content packages, then the two embedded packages will be scanned in lieu of the "all" content package.
+If the only items inside `myco-all-1.0.0-SNAPSHOT.zip` are the two skipped content packages, then the two embedded packages are scanned in lieu of the "all" content package.

 For projects that produce dozens of embedded packages, this optimization has been shown to save upwards of 10 minutes per pipeline execution.